Skip to main content

 • Contain fur, bone fragments, feathers

-• Often placed prominently on tracks, rocks, or road edges
+• Frequently placed on tracks, rocks, mounds, or road edges

-Fresh scats are dark and moist; older ones turn grey and crumbly.
+Fresh scats are dark and moist; older scats turn grey and crumbly.
+NSW Government notes that scat placement is a strong indicator of active territorial patrols

 Wild dogs mark boundaries using: